by Texas Homesteader ~

-Finally I poured the egg mixture on top and placed the dish back into the oven, set to 350 degrees until the middle was cooked and the surface was a light golden brown color – about 30 minutes.
+Finally I poured the egg mixture on top and placed the dish back into the oven, set to 350 degrees F. until the middle was cooked and the surface was a light golden brown color – about 30 minutes.

-Top With Sharp Cheddar
+Top Egg Casserole With Sharp Cheddar

-When the egg was cooked I brought the dish out and sprinkled the top of the casserole with a little sharp cheddar cheese and allowed the dish to sit out for about 5 minutes.
+When the casserole was cooked I brought the dish out and sprinkled the top of the casserole with a little sharp cheddar cheese and allowed the dish to sit out for about 5 minutes.
 That allows the egg to finish setting as well as melt the cheese before serving.